(See also Thyroid Disorders.)

 Fetal effects vary with the disorder and the drugs used for treatment.
-But generally, untreated or inadequately treated hyperthyroidism can result in fetal growth restriction and stillbirth, and hypothyroidism causes intellectual deficits in offspring and miscarriage.
+But generally, untreated or inadequately treated hyperthyroidism can result in fetal growth restriction, preeclampsia, and stillbirth, and untreated hypothyroidism can cause intellectual deficits in offspring and miscarriage.
 The most common causes of maternal hypothyroidism are Hashimoto thyroiditis and treatment of Graves disease.

-If women have or have had a thyroid disorder, thyroid status should be closely monitored during and after pregnancy in the women and in the offspring.
+If women have or have had a thyroid disorder, thyroid status should be closely monitored during and after pregnancy in the women and in their offspring.
 Goiters and thyroid nodules discovered during pregnancy should be evaluated as they are in other patients (see Approach to the Patient With a Thyroid Nodule and see Diagnosis).

 Maternal Graves disease is monitored clinically and with free T4 and high-sensitivity TSH assays.